His name was William Frederick Hunter, and she only saw him once.

 But it was too late.

-William Frederick Hunter was adopted by a Vancouver couple.
-Professors at UBC, I think, she said.
 It was too late for me, she said.
 For us.
 Or so we thought.
 We didn’t know any better.
 We were so young.
 We might have been able to get him back.
-But we didn’t try.
-We didn’t know to try.
+We didn’t know to fight for that.
 We thought he was gone.

 The grief became less acute, as time passed.
 One day, she realized that she could have another baby, and bear the pain.
 She could imagine not transposing her lost boy upon a new child.
 She could love again.